jakuberich/cpp_exercise_checker/README.md

+# Recursive Extraction, Build Automation, and Assignment Check Automation

+This repository contains two Python scripts designed to automate the evaluation of student C++ assignments.
+The first script extracts student submission archives, cleans and flattens their directory structure, and builds the projects using CMake and Make.
+The second script runs additional checks on the built projects by parsing build logs and executing Valgrind to detect memory issues, then compiles the results into a consolidated CSV report.

+---

+## Programs

-# Recursive Extraction and Build Automation Script
+### 1. Extraction and Build Automation Script

-This Python script automates the process of extracting student submission archives, cleaning up their directory structure, and building C++ projects.
-It is designed to handle common issues in student submissions, such as extra nested folders, whitespace in file and folder names, and redundant folder names containing the substring `_assignsubmission_file`.

-## Features
+**Script Name:** `untar_and_make.py`

+This script automates the following steps:

 - **Recursive Extraction:**
-  Recursively scans a specified input directory for archives (`.tar.gz`, `.tgz`, and `.zip`) and extracts them.
+  It scans a specified input directory for archives (`.tar.gz`, `.tgz`, and `.zip`) and extracts them.

 - **Directory Structure Cleaning:**
   After extraction, the script: